Simon-Fontaine/spectra-auth/docs/API.md

-# Spectra Auth API Documentation
+# Aegis Auth API Documentation

-Spectra Auth provides a robust set of functions to handle user authentication and related security flows such as registration, login, session management, password resets, and email verification.
+Aegis Auth provides a robust set of functions to handle user authentication and related security flows such as registration, login, session management, password resets, and email verification.
 This document describes the available methods, their parameters, and expected responses.

 ## Table of Contents